We are excited to welcome students to Penn State Abington.

 - Laundry room

-- Study Rooms with innovation stations for projects and collaboration
+- Study Rooms with innovation stations for projects and collaboration (open and set up for social distancing)

 ^Posters and photos must be hung with plastic tack.